Magee Rehabilitation Hospital

-Magee Rehabilitation Hospital, part of Jefferson Health, founded in 1958, is a 96-bed specialty medical rehabilitation hospital providing physical and cognitive rehabilitation services.
+Magee Rehabilitation Hospital, part of Jefferson Health, founded in 1958, is a 83-bed specialty medical rehabilitation hospital providing physical and cognitive rehabilitation services.
 Magee's flagship facility is located in Center City Philadelphia.
-In addition to the main campus that offers comprehensive services for spinal cord injury, brain injury, stroke, orthopaedic replacement, amputation, pain management and work injury, Magee provides an expanding outpatient network serving the surrounding communities.
+In addition to the main campus that offers comprehensive services for spinal cord injury, brain injury, stroke, orthopedic replacement, amputation, pain management and work injury, Magee provides an expanding outpatient network serving the surrounding communities.

 History

 Mage Rehabilitation Hospital was founded in 1968 by the philanthropy of Anna Justina Magee, a fifth-generation descendant of Johann Christian and Christina Kneass who arrived in Philadelphia from Rotterdam in September 1753.
 Magee was born on January 21, 1843, the fourth daughter and one of seven children of James and Caroline Magee.
 In her will, in memory of her parents, she endowed the Magee Professorship of Medicine at The Jefferson Medical College.
 With a gift of $1,285,000, she established what is present-day Magee Rehabilitation Hospital.

 Anna Magee believed that the city's hospital wards were overcrowded because needy patients, although they could not resume their normal occupations or duties, remained there too long after passing the initial stage of acute illness or injury.
 She also did not want patients' families to be burdened with their support.
 She envisioned a hospital for convalescents—one, she stated that should ensure "the highest degree of reasonable comfort and healthfulness," in a "stately and dignified" building in which "no money should be misused for architectural ornament."

 In 1985, Magee's brain injury rehabilitation program became the first in the nation to be accredited by the Commission on the Accreditation of Rehabilitation Facilities.
 Magee partnered with Jefferson Hospital to create one of the nation's 14 federally-designated centers for spinal cord injury rehabilitation.
 Magee has been rated one of the nation's leading rehabilitation hospitals by U.S. News & World Report.
 Magee provides treatment to more than 5,000 individuals annually.
 Magee is authorized to treat wounded military personnel returning from war.
 Magee is not an Obligated Group Affiliate.

 Under Chairman C. Stevenson Newhall, M.D., the first board meeting took place on June 2, 1925.
 A committee was appointed to study the will, survey hospital needs, and come up with the best plan to follow.
 At following meetings the board decided that construction should not begin until $2.5 million had been accrued, and that money for the site and building should come from income, not principal holdings in the estate.